InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 #### How big should my team be?

-Your team should consist of 3 to 5 people.
+Your team should consist of 2 to 5 people.
+If you are determined to hack solo, please send us an e-mail.

 #### What does it cost to participate?